Postly-WebApp/Postly/Back-End/README.md

 # Postly

 - Back-End Devs :
   - Zyad Mohamed Mohamed Elsawy
   - Abdelrahman Ahmed Fawzy

-- Front-End Devs :
-  - Tarek Elgendy
-  - Mohamed Nashaat
-  - Kholoud Mohamed
-  - Rana Essam

 # How to install

-- Clone this repo
+- Clone this branch
-- Navigate to the cloned repo and open a termenal window in either the Front-End or Back-End folder
+- Navigate to the cloned branch and open the terminal
-- the installation steps is the same for the front-end and back-end
 - Run `npm install` to install all the dependencies

 # How to use

-## Front-End

 - Run `npm start` to start the server
-- The Front-End Server is Now Live on `http://localhost:3000`

-## Back-End

-- Run `npm start` to start the server
-- The Back-End Server is Now Live on `http://localhost:5000`
+- The API is Now Live on `http://localhost:5000`

-# API Documentation For the Back-End
+# API Documentation

 ## Authentication